Zeioth/power-rules-daemon/README.md

 - Let's consider a few options for notifications, in case the user want to have them (it makes easier to visually confirm what's going on).

 ## Credits
-This progaram was originally [a proposal](https://github.com/CachyOS/CachyOS-Settings/pull/157) to replace the program `game-performance` on CachyOS.
+This program was originally [a proposal](https://github.com/CachyOS/CachyOS-Settings/pull/157) to replace the program `game-performance` on CachyOS.
 And now it can be used on any distro!